Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - If there are outliers, is the analysis clarified in the dashboard?
 - Good data:
     - The data doesn’t raise any questions (e.g. no null values)
+    - Is the data correct?
+    - Is the data in line with other sources?
 - Has impact:
     - Does the dashboard deliver the required impact?
 This is checked with the stakeholder
     - Can the user perform actions, filters, drill down, links as required?
+    - Are the definitions in line with the business definitions?

 ### Testing
 - Never assume data to be correct – check it and be confident its correct.
 Check it when it is in the source as the source might be wrong.
 Check manual input from other.
 Check own logic.